Coco Choco Clusters Recipe

 Mireille

-they look like the no-bake cookies my mom always made whe i was a kid. melted chocolate, coconut and raisins. but they sound like they taste much better :p def want to give these a try.
+they look like the no-bake cookies my mom always made whe i was a kid. melted chocolate, coconut and raisins.

 Phoenix

-eh...beauty isn't everything! these sound really tasty. i'm not a huge coconut fan, but for some reason it sounds really excellent with all those other ingredients. this recipe also seems like a good to-go treat--i'll have to try it out!
+eh…beauty isn’t everything! these sound really tasty. i’m not a huge coconut fan, but for some reason it sounds really excellent with all those other ingredients. this recipe also seems like a good to-go treat–i’ll have to try it out!

 Lizzie